DataDog/serverless-plugin-datadog/e2e/README.md

 ## Prerequisites

-- **Node 20** and **npm** (the suite is a standalone npm project, isolated from the plugin's Yarn Berry setup).
+- **Node 24** and Yarn 4.10.3 (provided locally by Volta, yarn switch, or another version manager).
-- The plugin is built and the fixture is installed automatically by `pretest` (`npm test` runs `yarn build` at the repo root, then `npm install` in the fixture).
+- Install root dependencies before the first run. `yarn test` builds the plugin at the repo root, then installs the fixture.
 - **AWS auth** with permission to deploy Lambda / CloudFormation in the target account.
 Locally, wrap the run with `aws-vault`:
   ```
-  aws-vault exec sso-serverless-sandbox-account-admin -- npm test
+  aws-vault exec sso-serverless-sandbox-account-admin -- yarn test
   ```
   In CI, credentials come from GitHub→AWS OIDC (no static keys).
 - **Datadog keys**: `DATADOG_API_KEY` (wired into the extension and used for the API